 SALVAGE YOUR SUMMER!

-Now that the date for restrictions to be lifted has been made clear, here is the new top 10 list of safe summer sampling locations where you can effectively, confidently and responsibly use ‘Safe-Sampling‘ to reach new audiences for your brand, during June/July/August/Sept 2021.
+Here is the new top 10 list of safe summer sampling locations where you can effectively and confidently use sampling to reach new audiences for your brand, during June/July/August/Sept 2023.

-With half the nation still home schooling their kids or working from home, door to door as seen a resurgence for brands reaching home owners in their own properties.
+With the introduction of the hybrid model many people are still working from home.
+Door to door has seen a resurgence for brands reaching home owners in their own properties.

 The fixed geography is ideal for retail focussed targeting, enabling brands to present their samples to households within a set radius of their target stockists and scale the campaign up in size to reach any number of stores, to suit their budgets.

 Brands can pop a whole pack with a leaflet through the door of each household for a quick method to blanket drop.
 Alternatively, uniformed brand ambassadors can knock on, step back and hygienically present the sample at a safe distance, alongside an enthusiastically communicated message.